oVirt/ovirt-site/source/feature/networkpermissions.html.md

 DB Upgrade should handle the following:

-If decided to add an explicit Network network:

-*   Permissions on Network should be granted to any user owns permissions on Data-Center.
+*   Permissions on all Data Center's Networks should be granted to any user owns permissions on Data-Center.
 *   Permissions on VmNetworkInterface should be replaced with permissions on the VM.
+*   NetworkAdmin role will be updated:
+    -   include CONFIGURE_STORAGE_POOL_NETWORK
+    -   exclude MANIPULATE_HOST_STATUS

 #### UI Changes